DeanoBurrito/northport/docs/Building.md

 - `make run-kvmless`: Same as above, but will use software emulator instead of kvm.
 - `make debug`: Builds the project, launches it in qemu.
 Qemu will launch a gdb server with default args (port 1234) and stop the cpu before running any code.
 - `make attach`: Launches gdb with the kernel symbols loaded, connects to a gdb remote server, like one launched using `make debug`.
-- `make docs`: Currently a no op, will build the documentation when available.
+- `make docs`: Builds the documentation and renders it as a pdf.